WildernessLabs/Juego/README.md

 ## Getting Started

+### Playing Juego

+Do you have a brand new Juego and you just wanna play some games?
+Check out the [Juego.Samples repo](https://github.com/WildernessLabs/Juego.Samples) with some games you can play out of the box.

+#### Are you brand new to Meadow?

+If you've never deployed a Meadow app before, you'll want to check out the [Getting Started Guide](https://developer.wildernesslabs.co/Meadow/Getting_Started/) which will get your development environment up and running and validate that you can build and deploy.

+### Using the Juego Hardware in your own App

 To make using the hardware even simpler, we've created a [NuGet package](https://www.nuget.org/packages/Meadow.Juego) that instantiates and encapsulates the onboard hardware into a `Juego` class.

 1. Add the ProjectLab Nuget package your project: